lbergelandmorgan/lbergelandmorgan.github.io/index.md

 ---
 layout: frontpage
 title: Lynn Bergeland Morgan
-description: Lynn Bergeland Morgan is a Visiting Assistant Professor of Economics at Texas Christian University.
+description: Lynn Bergeland Morgan is a Visiting Assistant Professor of Economics at Texas Christian University, and a researcher with the Texas Schools Project.
-keywords: Lynn, Morgan, Bergeland, applied, health, applied, economics, University of Texas, Dallas, PhD, TCU
+keywords: Lynn, Morgan, Bergeland, applied, health, applied, economics, University of Texas, Dallas, PhD, TCU, TSP, Texas Schools Project
 ---

-I am a Visiting Assistant Professor of Economics at Texas Christian University.
+I am a Visiting Assistant Professor of Economics at Texas Christian University and a researcher with the Texas Schools Project.
 I employ both applied econometrics and applied microeconomics in my research.
-My research interests lie at the intersection of health, labor, and public economics, with a particular focus on Social Security Disability Insurance in the United States.
+My research interests lie at the intersection of health, labor, education, and public economics, with a particular focus on Social Security Disability Insurance in the United States.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>